Upcoming Events

 Mar 29

 Join the Hargrett Rare Book and Manuscript Library for an afternoon of family fun and activities highlighting the new exhibit "From Farms to Fast Fashion: Unraveling the Need for Sustainable Style."
-There will be crafts, snacks, and so much more to enjoy!
+Activities include weaving on a cardboard loom, hand stitching, and learning how to remove stains from fabric.
+There will be a scavenger hunt, snacks, and a sewist from Community demonstrating on a sewing machine.

 1:00 pm to 4:00 pm Richard B. Russell Special Collections Libraries, 2nd Floor